In 2017 I named Eric Liddell as my exemplar for the year, someone I wanted to learn form.

 After spending time learning more about Liddell, one item seemed particularly relevant to put into practice – his approach to races.

 Liddell was one of the most fiercely competitive people I have ever read about – once running so hard to win a race that he had to be taken by ambulance to the hospital afterwards.
 At the same time he was incredibly compassionate to his competitors.
-There are numerous accounts of him sharing a friendly word before races, lending his gear to another racer that forgot theirs and praising the runners he afterwards, mentioning their best aspects and how they very well could win the next time.
+There are numerous accounts of him sharing a friendly word before races, lending his gear to another racer that forgot theirs and praising the other runners after a race.
+He would mentioning their best aspects and how they very well could win the next time.

 After gaining this understanding, I decided to approach the races I ran this year in such a manner, which is very different than my normal approach of aggressive trash talk, fierce competitiveness and being a sore winner/loser at the end.